YanPatrick/HiveAutoHBDSavings/README.md

 For the project to work properly, you need to open the `.env` file (you can use Notepad or Notepad++) and enter your username and your active key.

+The program will check if there is a payment for any post on yesterday's date (Today -1) or today's date.

+The HBD value of each post will only be deposited once into savings, as in this process it is possible to configure a memo.
+This memo will be the key to prevent the HBD value of this post from being deposited in the savings account more than once every time the file checks for a post.

 ---
 ### ⚠️ WARNING
 **Be very careful when handling your active key!**